helmedeiros/blog/content/en/posts/2011-04-18-stefanini-open-talks-afinando-sua-equipe-com-songdoro.md

 ---
-title: "Stefanini Open Talks – Songdoro Technique and the Power of Music for Focus"
+title: Stefanini Open Talks – Songdoro Technique and the Power of Music for Focus
 author: helio
 layout: post
-date: 2011-04-19T00:38:19+00:00
+date: 2011-04-19 00:38:19+00:00
-embed:
+embed: null
-seo_follow:
+seo_follow: null
-seo_noindex:
+seo_noindex: null
-idptt_tweeted:
+idptt_tweeted: null
-categories: ["Events", "Agile"]
+categories:
+- Events
+- Agile
 tags:
 - Open Talks
 - Pomodoro
 - Songdoro
 - Stefanini
+subtitle: Experiences and learnings from technology events
 ---

 This Monday, April 18th, I had the pleasure of participating in another edition of Stefanini Open Talks, continuing the [brown bag tradition][1] that's been growing every month.
 This time, my presentation focused on a concept I've been developing for a while — combining focus, productive cycles, and **music**.